Mido22/recordOpus/README.md

 ### Features

-  * Can either upload recording in one shot,
+  * Can either upload recording in one shot, or upload in chunks at desired time intervals.
   * able to save in various formats( wav, mp3 and ogg) (Note: ffmpeg must be installed in system for this.)

 License